jerrycutshaw/spinners-pizza-example-solution-architecture/README.md

-# spinners-example-solution-architecture
+# fabrikam-example-solution-architecture
-example cloud solution architecture using a fictitious company called Spinners that wishes to offer a pizza delivery service
+This repo holds an example solution architecture used as a solution architecture training guide.